Crucifixion (Francis Bacon, 1933)

-Crucifixion (CR 33-01) is an oil-on-canvas painting by Francis Bacon, made in 1933 when Bacon was aged 23 or 24.
-It was one of three paintings on the subject of the Crucifixion of Jesus that he made in 1933, the others being his Crucifixion with Skull (CR 33-03), commissioned by art collector Sir Michael Sadler, and Wound for a Crucifixion (later destroyed by Bacon).
+Crucifixion (CR 33–01) is an oil-on-canvas painting by Francis Bacon, made in 1933 when Bacon was aged 23 or 24.
+It was one of three paintings on the subject of the Crucifixion of Jesus that he made in 1933, the others being his Crucifixion with Skull (CR 33–03), commissioned by art collector Michael Sadler, and Wound for a Crucifixion (later destroyed by Bacon).
 It is held in Damien Hirst's Murderme Collection.

 Description

 The sombre work in tones of black, white and grey shows an abstracted white human figure with arms raised against a dark background.
 Space is marked out by lines denoting walls meeting a floor, and the horizontal bar of the cross.
 The subject, Jesus on the cross, is depicted like a stick man, with thin white arms looping up the crossbar, thin legs, and the head, hands and feet reduced to white blobs.
-The diaphanous body appears to be opening up like the folds of a ghostly cloak with the suggestion of ribs inside, resembling a grisaille reworking of an anatomical still life by Jean-Baptiste-Siméon Chardin or Chaïm Soutine, or Rembrandt's 1638 painting The Slaughtered Ox.
+The diaphanous body appears to be opening up like the folds of a ghostly cloak with the suggestion of ribs inside, resembling a grisaille reworking of an anatomical still life by Jean Siméon Chardin or Chaïm Soutine, or Rembrandt's 1638 painting Slaughtered Ox.
 It measures 62 × 48.5 cm.

 Like another 1933 Bacon painting, After Picasso, "La Danse" (CR33-02), it may be based in part on Pablo Picasso's 1925 work The Three Dancers (Tate Gallery), which has a central naked stick-like figure standing on one leg with arms raised in a Y-shape.
-Bacon's painting may also be influenced by his Catholic upbringing in Ireland and his attendance at the Oberammergau Passion Play in April 1930.
-There may also be echoes of the political violence accompanying Hitler's rise to power in the 1930s.
+Bacon's painting may also be influenced by his upbringing in Ireland and his attendance at the Oberammergau Passion Play in April 1930.
+There may also be echoes of the political violence accompanying Adolf Hitler's rise to power in the 1930s.

 In turn, along with Matthias Grünewald's Isenheim Altarpiece, Bacon's Crucifixion influenced Graham Sutherland's 1946 crucifixion for St Matthew's Church, Northampton, and it has been cited as an inspiration for Jonathan Demme in his 1991 film The Silence of the Lambs.

 It was Bacon's first work to attract public attention and the first to be reproduced in print when published in Herbert Read's book Art Now: An Introduction to the Theory of Modern Painting and Sculpture (1933), opposite Picasso's 1929 work Baigneuse aux bras leves ("Female bather with raised arms") (Phoenix Art Museum).
-Bacon's painting was exhibited at the Mayor Gallery under the title Composition (1933) and bought by Sir Michael Sadler.
+Bacon's painting was exhibited at the Mayor Gallery under the title Composition (1933) and bought by Michael Sadler.
 Sadler also commissioned a new painting from Bacon: he sent Bacon an x-ray of his skull to be included in the painting, resulting in the 1933 work Crucifixion with Skull (sometimes known as Golgotha).